tanmaychk/sumerry-AI-Summarizer/README.md

 #### Learnings

 I gained expertise in making advanced RTK query API requests that are conditional, meaning they only fire under specific circumstances.
 I also learned how to save application history using local storage, which is an important feature for many applications.
 Other skills I developed while building this application include handling form events and catching errors, implementing copy to clipboard functionality, and writing clean code.
-Overall, this project provided me with a broad range of practical skills that will serve me well in future development work.
+Overall, this project provided me with a broad range of practical skills that will serve me well in future development work